davidpfister/benchmark.f/CONTRIBUTING.md

 # Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
-So, thank you for considering contributing to _fpm-modules_.
+So, thank you for considering contributing to _benchmark.f_.
 Please review and follow these guidelines to make the contribution process simple and effective for all involved.
 In return, the developers will help address your problem, evaluate changes, and guide you through your pull requests.

-By contributing to _fpm-modules_, you certify that you own or are allowed to share the content of your contribution under the same license.
+By contributing to _benchmark.f_, you certify that you own or are allowed to share the content of your contribution under the same license.

 ## Style